BRCMapStation/MapStation/README.md

 Press F5 In-Game to reload the plugin assets and the current stage, to test changes in realtime.

 When launching for the first time a `BepInEx/config/Winterland.Plugin.cfg` config file will be created.
 There is a QuickLaunch option that, when set to true, will make the game skip all intros and load straight into Millenium Square.

+### Attaching a debugger

+You can attach a debugger to the game if you first convert it to a debug build and download pdb2mdb.

+The script `./scripts/convert-to-debug-build.ps1` will convert your BRC installation to a debug build.

+Download pdb2mdb to `./scripts/pdb2mdb.exe`.

+Then build the solution using the "Debug" configuration.

+You should see `.dll.mdb` files in your `BepInEx/plugins/MilleniumWinterland`.
+The game should show "Development Build" in the lower-right corner.
+You should be able to "Attach Unity Debugger" in Visual Studio, or equivalent in other IDEs.